AndyWendt/Vim/documentation/markdown.md

 # Markdown

+:TableFormat: Format the table under the cursor like this.

 gx: open the link under the cursor in the same browser as the standard gx command. <Plug>Markdown_OpenUrlUnderCursor

 The standard gx is extended by allowing you to put your cursor anywhere inside a link.